Atypical antipsychotic: History

 The first major tranquilizer or antipsychotic medication, chlorpromazine (Thorazine), a typical antipsychotic, was discovered in 1951 and introduced into clinical practice shortly thereafter.
 Clozapine (Clozaril), an atypical antipsychotic, fell out of favor due to concerns over drug-induced agranulocytosis.
 Following research indicating its effectiveness in treatment-resistant schizophrenia and the development of an adverse event monitoring system, clozapine re-emerged as a viable antipsychotic.
 According to Barker (2003), the three most-accepted atypical drugs are clozapine, risperidone, and olanzapine.
 However, he goes on to explain that clozapine is usually the last resort when other drugs fail.
 Clozapine can cause agranulocytosis (a decreased number of white blood cells), requiring blood monitoring for the patient.
 Despite the effectiveness of clozapine for treatment-resistant schizophrenia, agents with a more favorable side-effect profile were sought for widespread use.
 During the 1990s, olanzapine, risperidone, and quetiapine were introduced, with ziprasidone and aripiprazole following in the early 2000s.
 The atypical antipsychotic paliperidone was approved by the FDA in late 2006.
+The atypical antipsychotic asenapine (Saphris) was approved by the FDA in 2009.

 The atypical antipsychotics have found favor among clinicians and are now considered to be first-line treatments for schizophrenia and are gradually replacing the typical antipsychotics.
 In the past, most researchers have agreed that the defining characteristics of atypical antipsychotics are the decreased incidence of extrapyramidal side effects (EPS) and an absence of sustained prolactin elevation.

 The terminology can still be imprecise.
 The definition of "atypicality" was based upon the absence of extrapyramidal side effects, but there is now a clear understanding that atypical antipsychotics can still induce these effects (though to a lesser degree than typical antipsychotics).
 Recent literature focuses more upon specific pharmacological actions and less upon categorization of an agent as "typical" or "atypical".
 There is no clear dividing line between the typical and atypical antipsychotics therefore categorization based on the action is difficult.

 More recent research is questioning the notion that second-generation antipsychotics are superior to first generation typical antipsychotics.
 Using a number of parameters to assess quality of life, Manchester University researchers found that typical antipsychotics were no worse than atypical antipsychotics.
 The research was funded by the National Health Service (NHS) of the UK.
 Because each medication (whether first or second generation) has its own profile of desirable and adverse effects, a neuropsychopharmacologist may recommend one of the older ("typical" or first generation) or newer ("atypical" or second generation) antipsychotics alone or in combination with other medications, based on the symptom profile, response pattern, and adverse effects history of the individual patient.